All India Institute of Medical Sciences, Kalyani: Governance

 The institute is governed by a board of administrative officers or governing body, which includes president and director of the institute, chief secretary of the Government of West Bengal, the vice-chancellor of the University of Calcutta, director of IIT Kharagpur, secretary of Ministry of Health and Family Welfare, and 5 others.
 They monitor the operation of the institute and its funding.
 There are three committees are within the governing body: Standing Academic Committee, Standing Selection Committee and Standing Finance Committee.
 In November 2018, Chitra Sarkar became the 1st president of the institute.
+In August 2025, Prof (Dr) YK Gupta joined the institute as the current president of the Institute.
+He is the former head of department of Pharmacology and former Dean Academics of All India Institute of Medical Sciences, Delhi.
+The Institute is currently headed by Executive Director and CEO, Prof. (Dr) Arvind Sinha from 22nd Sept 2025.
+He is a notable Pediatric Surgeon and was previously the Medical Superintendent of All India Institute of Medical Sciences, Jodhpur, and was the Head of the Department of Pediatric Surgery before joining on deputation.
 The institute is funded by the Government of India.